MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 --Decrease miscommunication.

---If you want to change an audio setting, you can do this __________________ tbd without having to edit the environment itself.

 --You can set up Audio Zones to be very visible to attendees by using properties such as glowing borders or short messages called *toasts* that display when an attendee enters or exits the Zone.
 However, you can also design Audio Zones to work "behind the scenes" without any of these visual cues.

 ## Common scenarios

 - In an environment, create a small "discussion area" with a few chairs or couches.
 Place an Audio Zone over the area.
 Select the Audio Zone setting called "low attenuation."
 Anyone inside of this Audio Zone will hear anyone else inside the Zone clearly.
-You can also choose a setting called "Muffled voices outside" (tbd -- check on name) which muffles the voices of anyone outside the Audio Zone, making it easier for people inside the Zone to hear each other.
+You can also choose a setting called "Muffle Voices Outside", which muffles the voices of anyone outside the Audio Zone, making it easier for people inside the Zone to hear each other.

 - Set up walls and create distinct separations between rooms.